About Grading eAssessments

 eAssessments are digital tests that ease students away from traditional, paper-based testing to online assessment.
 Teachers assign eAssessments to students to check in-class progress and provide an experience that resembles the environment of many state-wide mandated online tests, therefore preparing students.

-The Grading tool is used by teachers to review students’ completed test questions and to grade constructed responses.
-Teachers can also use the Grading tool to conduct a one-to-one assessment with a student or regrade a student's test.
+Grade View is used by teachers to review students’ completed test questions and to grade constructed responses.
+Teachers with a proper subscription can also use Grade View to conduct a one-to-one assessment with a student or regrade a student's test.

-- Access other eAssessments related resources or views like Assignments, Student View, Share with Students, and Reports.
+- Access other eAssessments related resources or views like Assignments, Share with Students, and Reports.